Questions to Ask When Looking for a CPA

 Editor’s Note: This post was originally published in February 2017 and has been revamped and updated for accuracy and comprehensiveness.

 You know that filing taxes can be stressful even in the best of times, but as a restaurant owner, tax time can leave you feeling in the weeds because your deductions are exponentially more complex.
-Never fear, though, because Xendoo is here to help.
+Never fear, though, because xendoo is here to help.
 If you aren’t yet taking advantage of our full suite of professional business accounting services, here are a few quick restaurant tax tips for filing returns that can help save you some headache and money.

 1. Document, Document, Document!